sintel-dev/Orion/DATABASE.md

 * \_id (ObjectID): Unique Identifier of this Pipeline object
 * name (String): Name given to this pipeline
+* pipeline_template_id (ObjectID - Foreign Key): Unique Identifier of the PipelineTemplate used to generate this pipeline
-* template (SubDocument): JSON representation of this pipeline
+* mlpipeline (SubDocument): JSON representation of this pipeline template
 * created_by (String): Identifier of the user that created this Pipeline Object
 * insert_time (DateTime): Time when this Pipeline Object was inserted